alexrivadeneira/project3testing/README.md

-Below you will find information about this application, how to start the app, and how to run the tests.<br>
+Below you will find:
+**information about this application,
+**how to start the app,
+**and how to run the tests.

 ## About this Application